penguinho/appium-old/README.md

 -----------

 To get started, clone the repo:<br />
-`git clone git://github.com/saucelabs/appium`.
+`git clone git://github.com/hugs/appium`

 Next, change into the 'appium' directory, and install dependencies:<br />
-`pip install -r requirements.txt`.
+`pip install -r requirements.txt`

 Create a file in your home folder with that will store your username and password.
-(This is required to beat a security dialog that can appear when launching your ios app).
+(This is required to beat a security dialog that can appear when launching your ios app).<br />
-`touch ~/appium.py'
+`touch ~/appium.py`

 The file should read something like: